Hi!

 I am a PhD candidate at the Max Planck Institute for Astronomy in Heidelberg and interested in observational astronomy, binary stars and black holes.

-In September 2023, I started my PhD at MPIA Heidelberg, where I am working with Professor Hans-Walter Rix on the search for dormant black holes.
+In September 2023, I started my PhD at MPIA Heidelberg, where I am working with Professors Hans-Walter Rix and Kareem El-Badry on the search for dormant black holes.
 Based on high-resolution, multi-epoch spectroscopy, I search for and characterize binary star systems with possible compact companions.
 I am interested in uncovering the formation pathways of these systems and, more broadly, in constraining the properties of the black hole population in the Milky Way.

 Before that, I did my undergraduate studies at the University of Göttingen and have spent two semesters abroad at the Universities of Padova and Stockholm.
 In my Master's thesis, I studied spectroscopic binaries in globular clusters, working with Professors Stefan Dreizler and Sebastian Kamann and the MUSE consortium.